Jineane Ford: Acting career

 After passing on her crown to Kim Seelbrede in 1981, Ford went on to work in the entertainment industry.
 While looking for acting work, she worked as a butcher at a Vons supermarket in Southern California.
-She obtained acting roles in several TV series and TV movies.
+She obtained acting roles in several television series and movies.

 TV News

 She then decided to return to Arizona and began a long career in local television, almost all in Phoenix except for several years in Tampa.
-She worked at KTVK and then joined KPNX 12 News in Phoenix in 1991 where she co-anchored 12 News Today and 12 News Midday.
-She remained with the station until January 2, 2007, when she left anchoring full-time at KPNX on January 2, 2007, in order to spend more time with her family and to take care of her business.
+She worked at KTVK and then joined KPNX-TV in Phoenix in 1991 where she co-anchored 12 News Today and 12 News Midday.
+She remained with the station until January 2, 2007, when she left anchoring full-time in order to spend more time with her family and to take care of her business.

 Awards

 In 2016, Ford was inducted into The Arizona Broadcasters Association Hall of Fame.

 Personal

-She is also a business owner, having purchased the oldest log lodge in Arizona, restoring it and opening it back up for business.
-She operates Mama Bears's Restaurant and Honey Bear Antiques and Lodge in Pinetop-Lakeside.
+She is also a business owner, having purchased the oldest log lodge in Arizona, restoring it and opening it again for business.
+She operates Mama Bear's Restaurant,and also Honey Bear Antiques and Lodge in Pinetop-Lakeside.
 Ford has won awards for Best New Business and Historic Preservation from the state.
 She has two sons, Cody and Austin, from her first marriage to Neil O. King.